Krysiek/CuteDancer/README.md

 If you are updating `CuteDancer` from version 1.1 and earlier, remove the `Music` prefab from `[Avatar] -> Armature -> Hips`.
 Then install the new package and follow the steps below.

-As long as you sticked with default installation settings update should be simple:
+As long as you left the default installation settings, update should be simple:

 - Select (from Unity's top menu): `Tools` -> `CuteDancer Setup`.